AI Agent Security

 Third-Party and Supply Chain Security

-AI agent systems are inherently dependent on third-party services, including LLM providers, API services, vector databases, and integration platforms.
-Each of these dependencies represents a potential supply chain vulnerability.
-The SolarWinds and MOVEit attacks demonstrated that supply chain compromises can affect thousands of organizations simultaneously, and AI agent ecosystems are particularly vulnerable because they often combine services from multiple providers into a single automated workflow.
+AI agent systems depend on LLM providers, API services, vector databases, and integration platforms.
+Each one is a potential supply chain vulnerability.
+The SolarWinds and MOVEit attacks showed how supply chain compromises affect thousands of organizations at once.
+AI agent ecosystems are especially vulnerable because they combine multiple providers into a single workflow.

-Conduct thorough vendor security assessments for every third-party service your AI agents depend on.
-This includes reviewing SOC 2 Type II reports, data processing agreements, incident response procedures, and SLA commitments.
-Pay particular attention to how LLM providers handle the data you send through their APIs.
-OpenAI, Anthropic, and other providers have different data retention and training policies that may or may not be acceptable for your use case.
-If your agents process sensitive data, consider deploying self-hosted LLM models or using providers that offer dedicated, isolated inference environments.
+Conduct vendor security assessments for every service your agents depend on.
+Review SOC 2 Type II reports, data processing agreements, incident response procedures, and SLA commitments.
+Pay attention to how LLM providers handle your data — OpenAI, Anthropic, and others have different retention and training policies.
+If your agents process sensitive data, consider self-hosted models or providers offering dedicated inference environments.

 Action Items